RasheedAlwahbany/RasheedAlwahbany/README.md

 - date and place of birth in Yemen, Taiz, Sharaab Al-Rawanah at 1996/11/6
 - Marital Status is Single
-- Nationality is Yemenit
+- Nationality is Yemenite

-- Working as Software developer in Web & Android Developement for 2 years as freelancer.
+- Working as a Software Developer in Web & Android Developement for 2 years as a freelancer.
-- Working as Software developer at (Minsati) for information technology and (AND) Abu Noor Al-Deen for medical Appliances & Drugs.
+- Working as a Software Developer at (Minsati) for information technology and (AND) Abu Noor Al-Deen for Medical Appliances & Drugs.

 # Qualifications:

 - Bachelor's degree in Computer Science at Sana'a University

-# Full-stack developer in:
+# Full-stack Developer in:

 - Android developer in **Java**
 - Web designer in **PHP - DJANGO**
 - Desktop application developer **C#**

-# Most prominent works:
+# Most Prominent Works:
 - Sites Design

   - YEDCO website design